C5287042/Colour-Poem/README.md

 # Colour-Poem

+green
+yellow
+orange
-Repo of colours added in the poem
+colours in the poem